jacygao/techblog/modular_monolith.md

 # Reseach - Take a different look at Modular Monolith

+## A Fary Tale
+Once there was a monolith, then there was microservices, now there is modular monolith.

 ## Explore the definition of a Modular Monolith

 ### Signle process Monolith